 Oatley Park Castle, BBQ & Bush Walking Tracks Map, Sydney

 In addition to its significance, the park is also home to many attractions that include an expansive children’s playground, a swimming area, as well as an oval.
-The Steamroller Park is a favourite for many kids, especially due to its castle theme and interactive setting that keeps kids engaged all day long.
+Steamroller Park is a favourite for many kids, mainly due to its castle theme and interactive setting that keeps kids engaged all day long.

 The bushwalking tracks that cross the park are perfect for enjoying the natural outdoors and appreciating the biodiversity – cyclists can also enjoy biking through the park.

 Take on the steps that lead to Jew Fish Bay.
 This is a spectacular beach strip that offers some of the most stunning views within the park.
 Wind up with a picnic at ‘the Castle’.
 Amenities include BBQ facilities, tables & chairs, toilets, as well as access to a power point.